-rhe way to maerimydra
+the way to Maerimydra

 The most direct route from Szith Morcane to Maerimydra is along the tunnel leading out from the Commoners' level (S19).
-This route is not by any means the easiest, since it involves a from the surface

-150-mile journey through the Underdark and a number of hazards.
+This route is not by any means the easiest, since it involves a 150-mile journey through the Underdark and a number of hazards.
 If the characters return to the surface after finishing their work in Szith Morcane, they might decide to look for another entrance into Maerimydra from the surface, or they might use magic to get there directly.